 (2) “And so by fateful chance the Negro folk-song—the rhythmic cry of the slave—stands to-day not simply as the sole American music, but as the most beautiful expression of human experience born this side the seas.
 It has been neglected, it has been, and is, half despised, and above all it has been persistently mistaken and misunderstood; but notwithstanding, it still remains as the singular spiritual heritage of the nation and the greatest gift of the Negro people.”
 W.E.B.
 Du Bois- Sorrow Songs

 This story was originally published here on May 3, 2018.
-It was printed in our June issue in slightly altered form and for archival purposes, the byline date has been changed.
+It was printed in our June 2018 issue in slightly altered form and for archival purposes, the dateline has been changed.